bjssacademy/bjssacademy/README.md

 We've got some fundamentals covered [here](https://github.com/bjssacademy/fundamentals-general) that explain how to use the command line, and some basic programming concepts like variables and loops.

+If you understand the tech jargon and want to create your own web page, then you'll want to know about [HTML](https://github.com/bjssacademy/fundamentals-html) for the basic structure, CSS to make it look better, and Javascript to make your page do things!

 If you want to dive in to learning without exploring these first, we have a [fundamental course](https://github.com/bjssacademy/fundamentals1/tree/main), where we'll explain everything from what a variable is, to the use of loops and arrays whilst using the programming language Go.
 Please note, these repositories are currently private - ask for access.

 Once you've go the basics of Go down and have started using structs and methods, we want to look at more class-based languages to examine Object Oriented Programming using C#.
 Fortunately, there's a handy [C# from Go course](https://github.com/bjssacademy/class-based-from-go) which will take you through everything from setting up Visual Studio and making your first objects!